frenetisch-applaudierend/mocka/Readme.md

 	[arrayMock objectAtIndex:0];

-	verifyCall [arrayMock objectAtIndex:0]; // this succeeds, since the call was made verifyCall [arrayMock objectAtIndex:0]; // this fails, because the previous verification
+	verifyCall ([arrayMock objectAtIndex:0]); // this succeeds, since the call was made verifyCall ([arrayMock objectAtIndex:0]); // this fails, because the previous verification
 	                                          // removes the call

-If there were two calls to `[arrayMock objectAtIndex:0]` the second verification would succeed now, because `verifyCall` only removes the first matching invocation.
+If there were two calls to `[arrayMock objectAtIndex:0]` the second verification would succeed now, because `verifyCall (...)` only removes the first matching invocation.

 More examples can be found in `Examples/ExamplesVerify.m`.